Liz Johnson was introduced to swimming at the age of 3 following advice that it would help with her cerebral palsy.

 A loveable character with an abundance of personality, Liz has been competing at national level from 14 years old and has not looked back since, setting new world records, claiming world titles, and even helped to build the London 2012 Aquatic Centre by laying the final tile.

-In addition to her swimming ambitions, Liz is an accomplished motivational speaker who plans to pursue a career as an accountant, having graduated in 2008 with a degree in business management and finance.
+Liz Johnson is an accomplished motivational speaker who plans to pursue a career as an accountant, having graduated in 2008 with a degree in business management and finance.